La Union: Culture

 Pottery, or damili in Ilocano, is one of the oldest and most cherished art forms in La Union.
 In the town of San Juan, particularly along Barangay Taboc, the craft of pottery making thrives.
 Local artisans produce traditional items such as dalikán (firewood-fed stoves), burnay (earthen jars), banga (cooking pots), and dongdóng (larger cooking pots), among other items like plant pots, decorative pottery, and roof tiles.

 WineryThe tradition of wine-making in La Union is particularly preserved in Naguilian, where basi, a fermented alcoholic beverage made from sugarcane, has been produced for centuries.
 The method of making basi in Naguilian is distinct, involving a preparation of bubod (starter), boiled sugarcane juice, and unique additives like lomboy bark, tangal bark, and green guava leaves.
 Historically, basi was integral to Ilocano rituals, marking significant life events such as marriages, births, and funerals.

 Traditional rice wine, known as tapuy, is also widely enjoyed by the Cordilleran (Igorot) communities in the province, further enriching the local cultural heritage.

 Festivals (Fiestas)

-La Union’s festivals are a lively celebration of the province’s agricultural roots and the everyday lives of its people.
-Throughout the year, every town hosts its own fiesta, each one a unique expression of local culture and tradition.
-These vibrant festivities not only honor the hardworking spirit of the community but also highlight the province’s agricultural wealth.
-Alongside these local events, La Union also hosts several major festivals that bring together the province’s rich history, cultural diversity, and the deep sense of unity among its people.
+Festivals in La Union center on the province's agricultural heritage and local traditions.
+Each municipality hosts an annual town fiesta celebrating local culture and agriculture.
+In addition to municipal fiestas, the province observes several major festivals that highlight its history and cultural diversity.